BAkinmarin/the-cleaning-hack-calculator/README.md

 > Unable to convert estimate data type to support appending to current row in worksheet.

 ###
-> Unable to add validation to name to stop users entering numbers into name field.
+> Unable to add validation to name to stop users entering numbers into name field. **Fixed**

 <a name="deployment"></a>
 ## Deployment